fmay/ziggyusaurus/docs/etl/etl-features.md

 ### Core Blocks

-These are simple Blocks that are commonly used.
+Below are a few of our commonly used Blocks.

 ![core blocks](/img/etl-intro/intro-core-blocks.png)